amcheyre-nw/DiseaseOntology/README.md

 ### OWL file generation

-After the ontology is created, the file ```owl_generation.py``` have to be executed, which will take the created CSVs and convert them into the OWL file that then will be uploaded to Protege.
+After the ontology is created, the file ```owl_generation.py``` have to be executed, which will take the created CSVs and convert them into the OWL file.
+This code will create all the classes, object properties and horn clauses that then will be displayed in an open source ontology editor and knowledge management system.
+We recommend using Protege, which is the most popular and widely used ontology editor.

-The output file ```disease_ontology.owl``` is the one that have to be uploaded in Protege to be able to start reasoning with it.
+To start using the file, it just have to be uploaded to the ontology editor and everything will be displayed and ready to use.